Wikipedia + Libraries: Health and Medical Information

 Librarians have been involved in Wikipedia since its inception in the early 2000s.
 But the open, crowd-sourced editorial processes can make evaluating this online encyclopedia different from other sources of information.
 This course will help public library staff see how health matters to the Wikipedia community and gain valuable evaluation techniques illuminating how health and medical information is referenced, strengthening their digital literacy skills to better serve their patrons and communities.

 WebJunction’s Betha Gutsche will be joined by Wikipedian Monika Sengul-Jones to facilitate the course.
 The course will run October 8 – November 1, 2019.
 Registration is free and enrollment is now open!
-To learn about health and medical information on Wikipedia and to learn more about the upcoming course, join us on August 14, at 3:00 ET for a webinar, Why Wikipedia Matters for Health and Medical Information.
+To learn about health and medical information on Wikipedia and to learn more about the upcoming course, view the recording of the webinar, Why Wikipedia Matters for Health and Medical Information.

 The course is open to all public library staff with all levels of knowledge about Wikipedia and health information, including those who have participated in other Wikipedia trainings.
 Course work is expected to require an average of 3 hours per week, including the weekly 60-minute live online sessions, independent readings, online discussion forums, and activities between sessions.
 Additional details are available in the course FAQs.